The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 A memorial by Goðafoss waterfall

-The chapter from Íslendingabók - Kristnisaga hangs on the wall of Þorgeirskirkja church
+The chapter from Íslendingabók - Kristnisaga hangs on the wall of Þorgeirskirkja church.

-Þorgeir had to choose between leaving the old faith in the Norse gods behind and adopt Christianity or leave things as they were, thus opposing King Olav.
 He withdrew and lay under a fur blanket (lagðist undir feld) for a day and night and then another day of equal length until he finally came out with the conclusion.
-Laying under fur was considered to be powerful back then as it was believed that those who did acquire godly wisdom.
+Lying under fur was considered powerful back then, as it was believed that those who did so acquired godly wisdom.

 A memorial plaque for Þorgeir Ljósvetningagoði erected by Goðafoss by the Bar Association of Iceland